 On another page of this site, I speak of the word "law", discussing how the word is used by most Christians to mean all law.
 If you say that we are no longer under the law of gravity, how would that sound to someone standing on the ground in front of you?
 If you say we are no longer under the "law of the land", how would that sound to a lawyer or a policeman?
 However, if you just say we are "no longer under the law", Christians substitute their own meaning for the rest of the "law of" phrase.
 If we get to do that, we can pretty much choose what laws we want to follow and which we don't.

 But, if you look closely, Paul is speaking of two different situations, as well as two different laws, in the two passages.
 How can we tell?
 Well, to think that he means we don't have to obey any laws will cause some irreconcilable problems.
-When he says he is not "under the law", what does he maen?
+When he says he is not "under the law", what does he mean?
 We need to use some discernment and see if we can find out what he is talking about.

 Now, what could that mean to us modern day dummies?
 Well, in the days of Paul, there were God's laws and there were the "safety cushions" added by the Pharisees to build a hedge around the laws of God to keep people from breaking them "accidentally".
 These are most often referred to as the "oral law", or better yet, "traditions", because they are not real laws but manmade rules.
 These are some of the "laws" that Jesus spoke about in Luke 11:46:

 Jesus replied, "And you experts in the law, woe to you, because you load people down with burdens they can hardly carry, and you yourselves will not lift one finger to help them.

 and what the Jews referred to in Matt 12:2: